DilmurodMak/payment-uz/README.md

 **Payment-UZ MCP** is a Model Context Protocol server that turns complex payment integrations into simple AI conversations.
 Instead of reading documentation and writing code manually, just ask your AI assistant:

-> "Generate a Payme payment link for 50,000 UZS"
+> "Generate a Payme payment link for <amount> UZS"
 >
 > "How do I verify a Click webhook signature?"
 >
-> "Compare Payme, Click, and Octo for my e-commerce site"
+> "Compare Payme, Click, and Octo integration for my e-commerce site"

 The AI uses this MCP server to provide accurate, production-ready payment integration guidance and code.